Giacky/EMD-Trend-Estimation/README.md

 How to set up the software
 * Download the folder
-* In MATLAB, set the folder as a current folder
+* In MATLAB, set the repository folder as the current folder
 * Run the setup.m script

 Notes: